apacha/MusicScoreClassifier/README.md

 # Music Score Classifier

-This repository is the model training part of the Mobile Music Score Classifier, which is a mobile Android application that takes the live camera-feed and classifies the image in real-time into either music scores, or something else and displays the result in the application.
+This repository is the model trainer part of the Mobile Music Score Classifier, which is a mobile Android application that takes the live camera-feed and classifies the image in real-time into either music scores, or something else and displays the result in the application.
 It is part of a set of three tools:

 * **Model Trainer**: https://github.com/apacha/MusicScoreClassifier for the training of a classifier that uses Deep Learning to train a model to automatically classify images into scores or something else.